neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 You know, the stories of not five or six million people in the Holocaust, but five or six million individuals who all had their own horrific tale that brought them to where they were.

-And Stone has a story in his book that's a perfect example.
+And Stone has a story in his book[^1] that's a perfect example.

 It's kind of the Anne Frank zooming in moment of the Holocaust where he talks about some Jews who are hiding out and a homeowner is hiding them, but they're having a problem with a child in the group who can't control the fact that he's making noise because he's terrified.